 WADA dismayed as Isinbayeva retains key doping job

-MOSCOW (AP) The World Anti-Doping Agency has expressed dismay after one of its leading critics, former pole vault great Yelena Isinbayeva, was reappointed to chair the Russian Anti-Doping Agency's board.
+MOSCOW (AP) The World Anti-Doping Agency expressed dismay on Friday after one of its leading critics, pole vault great Yelena Isinbayeva, was reappointed to chair the Russian Anti-Doping Agency board.

-However, relations with WADA are frayed after Isinbayeva repeatedly criticized the organization and called for a leading whistleblower to be banned for life.
+However, relations with WADA are frayed after Isinbayeva repeatedly criticized the organization, framed doping allegations as an anti-Russian plot, and called for a leading whistleblower to be banned for life.

-WADA says Isinbayeva's appointment ''is not consistent with the roadmap established by WADA'' for RUSADA's reinstatement.
+WADA said Isinbayeva's appointment ''is not consistent with the roadmap established by WADA'' for RUSADA's reinstatement.

 ''Whilst it is the decision of the Russian authorities to elect its board members, the agency shall be passing this information on to its independent compliance review committee for their review.''

 Isinbayeva missed the Rio de Janeiro Olympics because of a ban on the Russian athletics team over widespread doping, something she denounced as a ''human rights violation.''